Amplus2/Amplissimus/README.md

 The easiest way to install any IPA is to just open Filza, go to the Downloads folder, click the file and then on `Install`.
 #### Current AltStore Beta
-In Beta 5 of AltStore 1.4 a new feature was added: You can add the Amplissumus source by clicking
+In Beta 5 of AltStore 1.4 a new feature was added: You can add the Amplissimus source by clicking
 [this link](altstore://source?url=https://ampless.chrissx.de/altstore/stable.json).
 #### AltStore 1.4 Beta 1-4